 Despite the good doctor’s reassuring words, I felt something in the pit of my stomach; I couldn’t help feeling that an imminent threat was just around the corner.
 A mother is always afraid for her child, isn’t she?
 I tried to keep calm by telling myself that I was a mother-hen and that I was the worrying type…

 Over time, new signs appeared, such as Anakin’s calf muscles becoming very hard and swollen.
 The term “muscular dystrophy” then began to emerge from the mouths of our specialists.
 My internet searches had me petrified; I thought it impossible for this to be happening to our family.

 The diagnosis finally came in October 2013: Duchenne muscular dystrophy.
 A shocking reality that can annihilate you as a parent.
 However, in the abyss of life’s great sorrows and trials, one can always decide to take a favourable view of things.

 But where can one find the positive side of things when the announced fate is a progressive degeneration of all muscles (including the heart), loss of mobility and, ultimately, a life of being tied to a wheelchair fighting for your next breath?

-The positive in this is La Force Foundation; the positive resides in our decision to become actors rather than spectators in this tragedy; it lies in our choosing to act and to have hope.
+The positive in this is La Force DMD; the positive resides in our decision to become actors rather than spectators in this tragedy; it lies in our choosing to act and to have hope.
 Great scientific advancements are currently being made in the field of genetics: promising research is on the verge of providing new treatment, and more importantly, some researchers need financing so that these new methods of treatments can become a reality.
 There’s also the fact that certain forms of treatment have been approved elsewhere but are not currently available for our children in Canada.
 In Canada, the drug approval process is a long and challenging journey ridden with obstacles, during which children like Anakin continue to suffer.